dart-lang/site-www/src/tools/pub/publishing.md

   `dart pub publish` says it's going to publish.
   Cancel the upload if any undesired files appear in that list.

+## Specifying the platforms a package supports

+If you wish to change the tags listing supported platforms you can [specify the platforms][] in the pubspec.

+[specify the platforms]: /tools/pub/pubspec#platforms

 ## Uploaders